The Gospel According to John:

 biblical vocabulary—synoptic

 The word synoptic comes from syn, a Greek root that means “with,” and optic, a Greek root that means “eye.”
 Synoptic means “with the same eye” and reflects that Evangelists Matthew, Mark, and Luke take much the same perspective when telling the story of Jesus’ life and public ministry.
-The three-year cycle for the Sunday readings (Years A, B, and C) goes through the synoptic Gospels According to Matthew, Mark, and Luke, one per year.
-Readings from the Gospel According to John are sprinkled throughout the Church’s calendar throughout the liturgical year, especially on holy days.
+The three-year cycle for the Sunday readings (Years A, B, and C) goes through the synoptic Gospels According to Matthew, Mark, and Luke, one each year.
+Readings from the Gospel According to John are sprinkled throughout the Church’s calendar during the liturgical year, especially on holy days.

 authorship